mozilla/infosec.mozilla.org/docs/guidelines/web_security.md

 ## Directives

-- Name: Cookie names may be either be prepended with either `__Secure-` or `__Host-` to prevent cookies from being overwritten by insecure sources
+- Name: Cookie names may be prepended with either `__Secure-` or `__Host-` to prevent cookies from being overwritten by insecure sources
   - Use `__Host-` for all cookies needed only on a specific domain (no subdomains) where `Path` is set to `/`
   - Use `__Secure-` for all other cookies sent from secure origins (such as HTTPS)
 - `Secure`: All cookies must be set with the `Secure` flag, indicating that they should only be sent over HTTPS